zvakanaka/shortcut-keyboard-sd/README.md

 ## Instructions
 Place files `1.txt`, `2.txt`, etc. on the root of the microSD card.
 Pressing the corresponding key will execute the script.
 See [Duckduino-microSD](https://github.com/Seytonic/Duckduino-microSD) for limitations.

+> Note: If you open a script in Notepad.exe, you'll notice everything is all nasty and on one [line](https://www.cs.toronto.edu/~krueger/csc209h/tut/line-endings.html).
+Use an IDE to edit the scripts if you are on Windows.

 ## Printable Template
 https://docs.google.com/document/d/1bIXJqAgq2c0NdrM7F2UUlvPY7I8CWgMdOjNfr_esz3Y